Whether you’re embarking on your first travel nursing job or your 30th, as a Super Nurse, it’s important to be prepared.

-What is a Good Savings ‘Cushion' for a Travel Nurse?
+What Is a Good Savings ‘Cushion' for a Travel Nurse?

-A good rule of thumb is to have enough money saved to cover at least three months' worth of expenses up front.
+A good rule of thumb is to have enough money saved to cover at least three months' worth of expenses upfront.
 Keep in mind that rent and travel costs vary by location, so it’s always wise to have a little more saved than you think you’ll need.
-If there is a location you have in mind that you’d like to travel to, it’s wise to do some research about rent and cost of living ahead of time.
+If there is a location you have in mind that you’d like to travel to, it’s wise to do some research about rent and the cost of living ahead of time.
 This will give you some extra time to prepare.

 At Health Carousel Travel Nursing, we recognize Super Nurses for the heroes they are.
 We want you to have the best experience possible, and having a good savings cushion is one way to give yourself some extra peace of mind while carrying out your life-changing work.